maciejpodemski-cmd/phorest-tests/README.md

 API key and server ID configured in the project (see Configuration section)

-Installation
+## Instalation
 Clone the repository:
 git clone <your_repository_url>
 cd phorest-tests

-Create and activate a virtual environment: python -m venv .venv
+Create and activate a virtual environment: python3 -m venv .venv

 # macOS / Linux:
 source .venv/bin/activate